 Our effectiveness in combating slavery and human trafficking

-In previous statements, we have highlighted that the two main sectors of potential concern within Zenith group’s supply chain are:
+As stated in previous statements, the two main sectors of potential concern within Zenith group’s supply chain are:

-- Hand Car Washes within Zenith car and LCV supply chain
+- Hand car washes within Zenith car and van supply chain

 This Statement is made in accordance with section 54(1) of the Modern Slavery Act 2015 and has been approved by the Board of Directors.